 Associate of Criminal Justice Technology: Degree Overview

-These programs can train students to use computer software programs and devices that aid in crime scene investigations and missing person searches.
-These 2-year programs can also focus on database management, firearm use and safety, self-defense techniques and computer forensic methods.
-An applicant must typically have a high school diploma or GED for admission.
-Earning an associate's degree in criminal justice technology can lead to various entry-level positions in the field or could prepare students to continue their education at 4-year universities.
+An Associate of Criminal Justice Technology degree can train students to use computer software programs and devices that aid in crime scene investigations and missing persons searches.
+Programs can also focus on database management, firearm use and safety, self-defense techniques and computer forensic methods.

-In addition to coursework, students learn from lectures, fieldwork, internships and co-op work experiences.
-Participants are required to complete a variety of courses related to criminal investigations, law enforcement and technology.
-These courses might include:
+Formal coursework forms the backbone of this program.
+Students learn in lectures, fieldwork, internships and co-op work experiences.
+They complete a variety of courses in criminal investigations, law enforcement and technology.
+Typical classes might include:

 - Corrections and law enforcement

 - Organizational behavior

 A criminal justice technology associate's degree graduate can choose to join a police department, seek government employment, specialize in computer technology or work in a police lab, among other possibilities.
 Popular career titles include:

 - Police officer

 Employment Outlook and Salary Info